5.3 |

 threatened, with the motive to serve its own interests) will

 probably be attacked for being vague.
-Thus it might be argued that

-being ill and a being whose future well-being is threatened
+It might be argued that being ill and a being whose future

-admit of different interpretations.
-This criticism is certainly
+well-being is threatened admit of different interpretations.

-correct, but can only lead to terminological differences.
-It
+This criticism is certainly correct, but can only lead to terminological

-does not effect our normative considerations.
-Firstly, on the
+It does not effect our normative considerations.

-metadoctrinal model, a person may give permission to kill or use
+metadoctrinal model, a person

-'er body regardless of 'er being sick or of 'er well-being being
+may give permission to kill or use 'er body regardless of 'er being sick

-happiness-catenal or living being is not really sick, or if its
+being is not really sick, or if its well-being is not really threatened,

-decision whether to kill this happiness-catenal, or living,
+this must influence the decision whether to kill this happiness-catenal,

-being or not.
+or living, being or not.
 The procedure to reach this decision does by no

 means depend on the definition of euthanasia, let alone on its